Mohdmaazekram/Email-automation/README.md

 **3. Create Python Code to Send Automatic Emails:**

-Below is a sample Python code to send automated emails:
+Below is a sample Python code to send automated emails:<br>
-Please Find Example code from the Above Email Code File.
+Please Find Example code from the Above **Email Code File.**

 **Explanation of the Code:**